-Your semi truck is the heartbeat of your company.
+Your semi-truck is the heartbeat of your company.
 Don’t press pause on your profit by choosing the wrong fit for your company’s rig!
-Purchasing an APU is an easy decision when it comes to quality but you want to purchase the right type of apu.
+Purchasing an APU is an easy decision when it comes to quality, but, of course, it’s important to choose the best APU for your needs.
 However, once you factor in the cost as an owner-operator, it can leave you asking yourself “Is it worth the investment?”
 We did the research for you.
 Check out the top reasons a truck APU will be the best equipment decision you make all year.

 What is an APU in Trucking?

 Save Thousands in Fuel Costs

-You may be wondering just how adding an additional motor could possibly bring about significant fuel savings; they both take fuel afterall!
+You may be wondering just how adding an additional motor could possibly bring about significant fuel savings; they both take fuel after all!
 Well, that may not be entirely true.
-You can actually find both diesel based as well as battery power based APUs.
+You can actually find both diesel-based as well as battery-powered APUs.
 Either way, an APU is capable of providing the power you need from a much smaller motor which requires significantly less fuel to operate.
 What more can you ask for with constantly rising fuel costs?

 Picture this: you are hauling a load cross-country and after a 7-hour shift, you pull into a truck stop to rest.
 After you find a spot and set your parking brake, you take a much-needed nap.
 Even though you are not on the road, every minute that passes, your fuel cost is rising higher and higher.
 If you are driving a full-size diesel truck instead of one with an APU, you can plan on using 72 percent more fuel to cool your cab and sleeper.
 If it’s in the winter months, your operation costs will rise even higher, using 88 percent more fuel than a truck with an APU.
 Don’t drain your cash flow!
 By choosing a rig with an APU, it conserves power using just over a pint of fuel per hour at your next rest break.
 Bulk Transporter reports that at a fuel cost of $1.54 per gallon, a truck owner can save $3,285 per year on fuel costs driving a truck with an APU.